"Exsultate, jubilate" Motet in F for soprano and orchestra. (FIRST VERSION)

 sorted in:

-In addition to the *Ordinarium* of the Mass, Roman Catholic liturgy required a wide range of musical settings.
-While the Mass has a standardized text, the texts of smaller sacred works were selected based on the readings for each particular Sunday or feast day.
-Some of these texts were biblical or at least traditional sacred poetry, mostly in Latin, while others were newly created for specific occasions.
-With few exceptions, Mozart’s smaller sacred works were composed in Salzburg, though some were written during his travels.
-These works reflect different traditions and thus display a great deal of variety.
-Marian antiphons, for example, are hymns addressed to the Mother of God and are assigned to specific times of the liturgical year.
-In Salzburg, Marian antiphons were more likely performed in special devotions within the Liturgy of the Hours rather than in Vespers services.
+The Roman Catholic liturgy required a large number of musical settings beyond the mass.
+While the mass has a standardized text, the texts of the lesser church works were chosen according to the readings for the respective Sundays or feast days.
+Some of these texts were biblical or at least traditional sacred poetry, mostly in Latin, while others were newly created for these occasions.
+With few exceptions, Mozart’s lesser church works were written in Salzburg.
+These works belong to diverse traditions and consequently display great variety.
+Marian antiphons, for example, are vocal works addressed to the Blessed Virgin Mary and assigned to different occasions in the church year.
+In Salzburg, Marian antiphons were probably performed in special prayers during the Liturgy of the Hours rather than in vespers services.

 Autograph, 1773